 Stellar has no owner; if anything it’s owned by the public.
 The software runs across a decentralized, open network and handles millions of transactions each day.
 Like Bitcoin and Ethereum, Stellar relies on blockchain to keep the network in sync, but the end-user experience is more like cash—Stellar is much faster, cheaper, and more energy-efficient than typical blockchain-based systems.

 The Stellar network launched in 2015.
-Since then it’s processed more than 450 million transactions made by over 4 million individual accounts.
-Companies as big as IBM and Franklin Templeton and as small as single-dev startups use Stellar for moving money and accessing new markets.
+Since then it’s processed more than 450 million operations made by over 4 million individual accounts.
+Companies as big as IBM and Franklin Templeton and as small as single-dev startups have chosen Stellar to move money and access new markets.

 From the beginning, Stellar has been cryptocurrency-adjacent, but the software has always been intended to enhance rather than undermine or replace the existing financial system.
 Whereas, say, the Bitcoin network was made for trading only bitcoins, Stellar is a decentralized system that’s great for trading any kind of money in a transparent and efficient way.

 The Stellar network has a native digital currency, the lumen, that’s required in small amounts for initializing accounts and making transactions (you can read more about that here) but, beyond those requirements, Stellar doesn’t privilege any particular currency.
 It’s specifically designed to make traditional forms of money—the money people have been spending and saving for centuries—more useful and accessible.